 - Former seat of Mercator in Antwerp.

-- The Head Office of Baloise Bank SoBa at Amtshausplatz 4, Solothurn.
+- The Head Office of today's Baloise Bank Ltd (former Baloise Bank SoBa) at Amtshausplatz 4, Solothurn.

 - Extension of building in Bad Homburg, Head Office of the Baloise Group Germany.